yossi-gavriel/Surfing_recognition/README.md

 360:
 For a carving 360, you'll approach a 45-degree angle wave.
 Keep your speed and drive your board toward the wave's lip.
 Turn your board against the whitewater as you rotate, transferring your weight to your front foot.
 This move involves fully rotating while on the face of the wave.

 Plan:

+Section 1:

+1. Cut video sessions from dedicated surfing pools
+2. Use object detection model that trained dedicated pools
+3. Run surfing events detection on the videos with the model from 2

+Section 2:

 Using the previous project: